 Kitchen Notes

-- Prepare the bundt pan: it is important to use the right size and to prepare it well so the cake doesn't stick when removing it.
-Find the details in the post for Chocolate Bundt Cake.
+- Prepare the bundt pan: It is important to use the right size and prepare it well so the cake doesn't stick when removing it.
+The details are in the post for Chocolate Bundt Cake.

-- Bourbon: you can use any other whisky and you will get great results.
+- Bourbon: You can use any other whisky and get great results.
 Just remember that the better the bourbon, the better the flavor.

 Related recipes you might like: